timescale/docs/_troubleshooting/timescaledb/upgrade-fails-already-loaded.md

 When you use the `ALTER EXTENSION timescaledb UPDATE` command to upgrade, this error might appear.

-If occurs if you don't run `ALTER EXTENSION timescaledb UPDATE` command as the first command after starting a new session using psql or if you use tab completion when running the command.
+This occurs if you don't run `ALTER EXTENSION timescaledb UPDATE` command as the first command after starting a new session using psql or if you use tab completion when running the command.
 Tab completion triggers metadata queries in the background which prevents the alter extension from being the first command.